Desmond FitzGerald, 29th Knight of Glin: Career

-He later returned to Ireland, and became active in conservation issues, becoming involved with the Irish Georgian Society.
-He was appointed its president in 1991.
-He has also represented the Christie's art auctioneers in Ireland.
-He died in Dublin in 2011.
+FitzGerald later returned to Ireland, and became active in conservation issues, becoming involved with the Irish Georgian Society; he was appointed its President in 1991.
+He also represented the Christie's art auctioneers in Ireland.
+He died at Dublin in 2011.

 Family

-He first married Loulou de la Falaise.
-In 1970, he married his second wife, Olda Ann Willes, daughter of Major Thomas and Georgina Willes.
+On 6 October 1966, FitzGerald married firstly Loulou de La Falaise (sep.
+1967; div.
+1970), only daughter of Count Alain Le Bailly de La Falaise.
+He married secondly on 12 August 1970, Olda Ann Willes, only daughter of Major Thomas Willes TD and Georgina née Wakefield-Saunders; his widow is styled Madam FitzGerald and divides her time between homes in Limerick, Dublin and London.

-His three daughters are: landscape designer Catherine (who married actor Dominic West in 2010 and was previously married to Ned Lambton), Nesta, and Honor.
+His three daughters are: landscape designer Catherine (who married actor Dominic West in 2010 and was previously married to Ned Lambton), artist Nesta, and Honor.
 At the time of his death, he had four grandchildren – Dora, Senan, Francis, and Rose, as well as a step-granddaughter, Martha.

-Title
+Noble title

-FitzGerald was the last Black Knight; as he had no sons and the title cannot be passed to a daughter, the title became dormant with his death.
+FitzGerald was the last Black Knight; as he had no sons and the family title cannot pass to a daughter, the hereditary knighthood of Glin became dormant upon his death.
 A similar title, the Knight of Kerry, is held by his distant cousins.